 - Pain or difficulty chewing.

 - Swollen gums that bleed or any other signs of gum disease.

 - Sensitivity of the teeth to hot or cold foods or drinks.

-The mouth bacteria present in everyone causes plaque.
+The mouth bacteria present in everyone cause plaque.
 Proper oral hygiene can help remove plaque and prevent serious dental problems.

-As plaque can result in cavities, tartar and gum disease, periodic dental checkups are important.
+As plaque can result in cavities, dental tartar and gum disease, periodic dental checkups are important.